Bismuth208/Pico-Packer/README.md

 This tool convert and compress indexed (or not) ".png" files by simple RLE and tiny dictionary (like LZ family) to ".h" files.
-It was created as comression tool for indexed pictures in my games.
+It was created as compression tool for indexed pictures in my games.

 #### Build:
 - YOU NEED to instal dmd compiler for D lang, grab it at https://dlang.org;